 Other Standards authorities e.g. DIN, JIS, SAE, may and do make their own standards on an 'ad hoc' basis when the situation demands it or they feel the situation demands it, and those standards may or may not agree with an ISO standard for a particular thing, if ISO has a standard for that particular thing in the first place.

 For ISO to succeed as a system, or any other system to succeed for that matter, it needs simplification.
-Begin at something like an ABC base, where terms, manuals and protocols are defined and made cheaply and easily available and usable by the majority of normal people during the progress of normal living, and activity.
+Begin at something like an ABC base, where terms, manuals and protocols are defined and made economically and easily available and usable by the majority of society during the progress of normal living and activity.

 Metric Bolt Terms